tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 One way to avoid needing these checks in the first place is to just let the Haskell GC delete Java references automatically when they become unreachable.
 We attach to each reference a finalizer that deletes it, which is going to be called by the Haskell GC.
-This is the strategy to deal with global references in the `jni` package.
-Unlike local
+Such references are no longer *local* references, but *global* references.
-references, a global reference can be used in any thread and it is not destroyed when control returns to Java.
-Since the JNI provides `newGlobalRef`, a facility to promote any local reference to a global one, couldn't we just turn all local references into global ones and then have them be managed by the GC?
+Unlike local references, a global reference can be used in any thread and it is not destroyed when control returns to Java.
+Since the JNI provides a facility to promote any local reference to a global one, couldn't we just turn all local references into global ones and then have them be managed by the GC?
 A global reference is more expensive than a local one, so performance suffers.
 But it mostly works.
 Until you run out of memory...

 A major problem with letting the GC run the show completely is that counter intuitively, sometimes memory might never be reclaimed, even